TUOS-COM-4509-6509-2018-19/assignment-5-luochang212/instructions_lab_w5.md

 ### Assessment Criteria

-1. Being able to code in python different functions associated with a linear model that work for different basis functions.
+1. Being able to code python functions associated with a linear model that work for different types of basis functions.
 2. Being able to code in python different validation methods to evaluate the generalisation ability of a machine learning model.